What if we saw

 Historically, many of these initiations have been either lost, forgotten or stigmatized for the last several hundred years in the post-colonial world.

-In the United States, as a fusion of variously uprooted peoples with fractured cultural identities, the majority of us lack a language with which to recognize or honor initiation.
+In the US, as a fusion of variously uprooted peoples with fractured cultural identities, the majority of us lack a language with which to recognize or honor initiation.

 is both deeply personal and profoundly political in a culture where aging, loss and death are shunned.
-The Rites of Passage living museum installation-performances and other iterations in print + film, are intended to act as catalysts for introspection, transformation and connection and to inspire us to create new ways to honor the myriad cycles and transitions in our lives.

-Ultimately Rites of Passage hopes to expand our potential to embrace the full spectrum of our lived experience.
+The Rites of Passage living museum installation-performances and other iterations in print + film, are intended to act as catalysts for introspection, transformation and connection and to inspire us to create new ways to honor the myriad cycles and transitions in their lives.
+Ultimately Rites of Passage seeks to expand the human potential to embrace the full spectrum of our lived experience.